Table of Contents

 - Repeat the above for the next sutta in Bhikkhu Bodhi’s lecture series.

-You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas perfectly well on their own.
+You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on their own.
 If so, congratulations!
 You’re reading the suttas!
 Feel free to drop the lectures if they cease being useful.
 That means you’ve “graduated”

 As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often (to look up references or jog your memory).
 This “course” can also be used in that way: as a reference to be touched as needed.